 14. Why does my ferret do the weasel war dance?

-Sometimes ferrets do what looks like the “dance of joy,” but in reality they’re doing the “weasel war dance.”
+Sometimes ferrets do what looks like the "dance of joy,” but in reality they’re doing the "weasel war dance.”
 This behavior looks similar in that the ferret is moving very spastically.
-However, the difference is that its tail is poofed-out, its coat is bristled and it’s hissing.
-“Ferrets do the war dance when they’re agitated or frightened,” Dutton said.
-“If you observe this, give your ferret some space until he settles down.”
+However, the difference is that his tail is poofed-out, his coat is bristled and he’s hissing.
+"Ferrets do the war dance when they’re agitated or frightened,” Dutton said.
+"If you observe this, give your ferret some space until he settles down.”

 15. Why does my ferret slam into my walls?

-16. Why does my ferret scoot backwards into a corner?
+16. Why does my ferret scoot backward into a corner?

-If your ferret backs into a corner and its tail is poofed-out, it’s probably scared.
-But if its tail looks normal, your ferret is probably just backing up to urinate or defecate.
-“In the wild, if a ferret were to go potty in the open they know they would be lunch to any flying prey bird,” Spirito said.
-“By backing into a corner, they have their mouths to protect them.
+If your ferret backs into a corner and his tail is poofed-out, he’s probably scared.
+But if his tail looks normal, your ferret is probably just backing up to urinate or defecate.
+"In the wild, if a ferret were to go potty in the open they know they would be lunch to any flying prey bird,” Spirito said.
+"By backing into a corner, they have their mouths to protect them.
 It is part of their inherited instinct and some ability to reason.”

 17. Why does my ferret ransack my hamper?

-18. Why does my ferret dunk its head in its water bowl?
+18. Why does my ferret dunk his head in his water bowl?

 Some ferrets like to put their heads in their water bowls, covering their ears.
 "In the wild, a ferret might search for food in ponds and rivers,” Dutton said.
 "Your pet ferret may be trying to do the same thing.
 If nothing else, he’s just playing in the water and having a good time.”

 Ferrets tend to have itchy skin.
-“If your ferret bites himself, he is probably just grooming himself to relieve the itch,” Spirito said.
+"If your ferret bites himself, he is probably just grooming himself to relieve the itch,” Spirito said.
 Usually this is nothing to worry about.
-However, if you notice your ferret biting itself more intensely or more often than what’s typical for it, have your ferret checked out by a veterinarian.
-It could have a skin lesion or fleas and need some medical care.
+However, if you notice your ferret biting himself more intensely or more often than what’s typical for him, have your ferret checked out by a veterinarian.
+He could have a skin lesion or fleas and need some medical care.